Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 # Sudo replaces any pre-command, be it overridden or automatic.

-if sudo:
+if escalate:

 if override_pre_cmds: